ryjen/ryjen.github.io/content/post/ego-evolution.md

 Apple's 2014 slogan "You are more powerful than you think" is an interesting one.

-It starts with your self.
+It starts with your self, the micro-universe.
+A less sociopathic self is conducive to a less insane macro-universe.
+The goal being to be less at the mercy of form to define who you are and your state of consciousness.
+The less the need of form, the less dysfunction.

 Earth deserves better for keeping us, evolve!